 Read the Manual.
 For best results, I always recommend to read your manual, because your instructions may be different from mine.
 I have a Nostalgia 3-Tier 24oz.
 Chocolate Fountain, and this is how I set it up for an August event outdoors.

-How to set up a chocolate fountain: step-by-step instructions
+How to use a chocolate fountain: step-by-step instructions

 Step 1.
 Take your machine out of the box and read the instruction manual, at least the quick start guide that all machines include.
 Most will tell you to take out the chocolate fountain and wipe down the three main parts: the tower, the auger, and the base (which contains the bowl).

 Step 2.
-Before you preheat your machine as directed (just 3-5 minutes for the Nostalgia), you’ll want to heat the chocolate.
-Measure out 1 1/4 cups heavy cream per 20oz. of chocolate, preferably a high-quality dark chocolate like Guittard or Valrhona, though you could also use a milk chocolate (see notes to use white chocolate).
+Before you preheat your machine as directed (just 3-5 minutes for the Nostalgia), you'll want to heat the chocolate.
+Measure out 1 ¼ cups heavy cream per 20oz. of chocolate, preferably a high-quality dark chocolate like Guittard or Valrhona, though you could also use a milk chocolate for fountain or fondue prep (see notes to use white chocolate).

 2a) MICROWAVE METHOD (easy).
 To heat chocolate for a chocolate fountain in the microwave, start by putting all your chocolate and cream into a silicone or glass bowl.
 Heat for 1 minute on high, then stir it and put it back for 4 bouts of 20 seconds, stirring between each one.